Jay Dardenne: Background

 Dardenne is one of two sons of the late Tonet and Johnny Dardenne; his grandparents were Nathan and Ula Coronna Abramson and Teakle Wallis "T. W." and Esther Cohn Dardenne.
 His younger brother, Richard James Dardenne (1956-2018), was a basketball and track coach who spent his last years in Fort Worth, Texas.

 Dardenne is married to the former Catherine "Cathy" McDonald (born September 23, 1955).
 The couple has two sons: John Dardenne of Los Angeles, California, and Matthew Dardenne of Baton Rouge.

 Dardenne is Jewish and a graduate of Baton Rouge High School and Louisiana State University, from which he obtained a Bachelor of Arts in journalism.
 He earned a degree from the Louisiana State University Law Center.
 He was elected student body president at LSU.
 He is a member of the Sigma Chi fraternity.

 Dardenne is active in social and civic endeavors in his native Baton Rouge and through non-profit organizations throughout Louisiana.
 He volunteers with the Muscular Dystrophy Association, the annual Labor Day Telethon, the Cerebral Palsy Foundation, and the River City Festivals Association.
 He serves as chairman of the U.S. National Senior Sports Classic (the Senior Olympics), and has served as president of ten non-profit organizations in the greater Baton Rouge Community.

-Dardenne has played with fiction and won "Dishonorable Mentions" for his entries in the 2008 Bulwer-Lytton Fiction Contest, a competition where contestants submit bad opening lines to imaginary novels.
+Dardenne is also an amateur fiction writer and has won "Dishonorable Mentions" for his entries in the 2008 Bulwer-Lytton Fiction Contest, a competition where contestants submit bad opening lines to imaginary novels.
 Dardenne also won the 'Most Vile Pun' award in the 2006 contest.